-Moist and delicious pumpkin snack cake made grain-free, egg-free, and dairy-free.
-This paleo and vegan pumpkin snack cake is healthy enough to eat for breakfast!
+Moist and delicious Vegan Pumpkin Cake made grain-free, egg-free, and dairy-free.
+This paleo and vegan pumpkin cake is healthy enough to eat for breakfast!

 This post is sponsored by Thrive® Culinary Algae Oil.